Carolyn Caprioni, RN, BSN

 973.670.7495

-As the National Director of Behavioral Health Services at Youth Advocate Programs, Inc., Ms. Drake provides oversight of YAP’s behavioral health programs throughout the country.
-Ms. Drake worked at YAP as an advocate, outpatient therapist, and intensive in-home therapist before assuming the National Director role in 2013.
+As Vice President of Behavioral Health Services at Youth Advocate Programs, Inc., Jennifer oversees YAP behavioral health programs throughout the country.
+She worked at YAP as an Advocate, outpatient therapist, and intensive in-home therapist before assuming the National Director role in 2013.

-Ms. Drake has worked with youth in the mental health, juvenile justice and child welfare systems for over 15 years and has extensive training working with youth who have experienced child sexual abuse and other traumatic events.
-Ms. Drake has served as an expert witness for the State of New Jersey and has published articles in the Journal of Psychology and Behavioral Sciences and the New Jersey Journal of Professional Counseling.
+Jennifer has worked with young people in mental health, youth justice and child welfare systems for over 15 years and has extensive training working with youth who have experienced child sexual abuse and other tragedies.
+Jennifer has served as an expert witness for the State of New Jersey and has published articles in the Journal of Psychology and Behavioral Sciences and the New Jersey Journal of Professional Counseling.

-Ms. Drake graduated summa cum laude with a Bachelor’s and Master’s degree from Fairleigh Dickinson University in 2003.
+Jennifer graduated summa cum laude with Bachelor’s and Master’s degrees from Fairleigh Dickinson University in 2003.
 She holds a Juris Doctor from Rutgers University School of Law, where she graduated cum laude in 2013.
-Ms. Drake is a Licensed Professional Counselor and attorney in the State of New Jersey.
+Jennifer is a Licensed Professional Counselor and attorney in the State of New Jersey.

 Michael Garrigan